 The location of your case matters.

-I often get clients who tell me they’ve found million-dollar judgements in cases like theirs.
-I then ask them where the case took place.
+We often get clients who tell us that they’ve found million-dollar judgements in cases like theirs.
+We then ask them where the case took place.
 Upon looking further, they notice the case was in California, for example.

 Your case jurisdiction matters.
 Virginia is generally a conservative state when it comes to personal injury cases.
 That’s not to say your case isn’t valuable, but it’s likely that no matter it’s value, it’s likely worth less than in places like Washington DC or California.